-- 4.4.2 PWB expects its members of staff/volunteers to discuss any concerns they may have about the welfare of a young person immediately with their Volunteer Manager and PWB Designated Safeguarding Officer, and subsequently to check that appropriate action has been taken. - 4.4.3 If PWB Volunteer Manager (tour coordinator, project manager) is not available then the Designated Safety Officer should be contacted.
+4.4.2 PWB expects its members of staff/volunteers to discuss any concerns they may have about the welfare of a young person immediately with their Volunteer Manager and PWB Designated Safeguarding Officer, and subsequently to check that appropriate action has been taken.

+4.4.3 If PWB Volunteer Manager (tour coordinator, project manager) is not available then the Designated Safety Officer should be contacted.
 In a case where both of these persons cannot be contacted then you should take responsibility and seek advice from either a member of senior volunteering or trustee team at PWB, the NSPCC helpline, your local social services department or the police.
-(PWB will ensure all volunteers have the relevant numbers available on the Volunteer Agreement form and the Reporting Procedure see Appendix C & D respectively). - 4.4.4 Where there is a complaint against an employee or volunteer, there may be three types of investigation. - Criminal in which case the police are immediately involved. - Child protection in which case the social services (and possibly) the police will be involved. - Disciplinary or misconduct in which case PWB will be involved.
+(PWB will ensure all volunteers have the relevant numbers available on the Volunteer Agreement form and the Reporting Procedure - see Appendix C & D respectively).

+4.4.4 Where there is a complaint against an employee or volunteer, there may be three types of investigation.

+- Criminal; in which case the police are immediately involved. - Child protection: in which case the social services (and possibly) the police will be involved. - Disciplinary or misconduct; in which case PWB will be involved.

 PWB are not child protection experts and it is not responsible to determine whether or not abuse has taken place.
 All suspicions and allegations must be shared with professional agencies that are responsible for child protection.
-Social services have a legal responsibility under The Children Act 1989 to investigate all child protection referrals by talking to the young person and family (where appropriate), gathering information from other people who know the young person and making inquiries jointly with the police.
+Social services have a legal responsibility under The Children Act 1989 & 2004 to investigate all child protection referrals by talking to the young person and family (where appropriate), gathering information from other people who know the young person and making inquiries jointly with the police.
 NB: If there is any doubt, you must report the incident: it may be just one of a series of other incidences which together cause concern

-- 4.4.5 Any suspicion that a young person has been abused by an employee or a volunteer should be reported to your Volunteer Manager who will take appropriate steps to ensure the safety of the young person in question and any other young people who may be at risk.
-This will include the following: - PWB will refer the matter to social services department. - The parent/carer of the young person will be contacted as soon as possible following advice from the social services department. - The Head of the Project should be notified to decide who will deal with any media inquiries and implement any immediate disciplinary proceedings if needed. - If the Volunteer Manager is the subject of the suspicion/allegation the report must be made to Head of the Project or an appropriate member of senior management team who will refer the matter to social services department. - 4.4.6 Allegations of abuse can be made sometime after the event.
+4.4.5 Any suspicion that a young person has been abused by an employee or a volunteer should be reported to your Volunteer Manager who will take appropriate steps to ensure the safety of the young person in question and any other young people who may be at risk.
+This will include the following:

+- PWB will refer the matter to the social services department. - The parent/carer of the young person will be contacted as soon as possible following advice from the social services department (note- there may be occasions whereby a young person discloses concerns around their home or family life.
+On these occasions advice must be sought by the social services department prior to contacting parents/carers due to the additional safeguarding concerns this may raise) - The Head of the Project should be notified to decide who will deal with any media inquiries and implement any immediate disciplinary proceedings if needed. - If the Volunteer Manager is the subject of the suspicion/allegation the report must be made to the Head of the Project or an appropriate member of the senior management team who will refer the matter to the social services department.

+4.4.6 Allegations of abuse can be made sometime after the event.
 When such allegations are made, you should follow the same procedures and have the matter reported to social services.
 This is because other young people may be at risk from the alleged abuser.
 Anyone who has a previous conviction for offences related to abuse against children is automatically excluded from working with young people.